 By default SQLBackupAndFTP stores backups in file names like DatabaseNameYYYYMMDDHHMM.zip (eg Pubs201801011120.zip).
 But you can also use custom file names if you have such needs

 Why use custom formats?

 If you want to use it to overwrite the old files – you shouldn’t.
-There’s auto-delete section in destination settings that allows you to set auto-delete for old files after a specified number of month/days.
+There’s an auto-delete section in destination settings that allows you to set auto-delete for old files after a specified number of months/days.

 If you store files in Dropbox or other cloud storage that supports versioning, you may choose no date format so that the new file overwrites the old, but Dropbox takes care of storing all the versions of the file.